calonsocamina/iOS-Swift-Bootcamp-Udemy/README.md

 - Using CoreML to integrate machine learning models in iOS apps
 - Image recognition and classification with Vision & CoreML
 - Deploying .mlmodel files for local inference and prediction
+- Creating custom machine learning models from scratch using CreateML
+- Training and deploying personalized .mlmodel files like MyImageClassifier

 ---